martinsbruveris/martinsbruveris.github.io/_posts/2024-10-10-lora-at-scale.md

 VeRA and LoRA-XS
 {:.image-caption}

-For example, VeRa, freezes the matrices $$A$$ and $$B$$ after random initialization and shares them across layers.
-Instead VeRA only trains diagonal scaling matrices $$\Lambda_d$$ and $$Lambda_b$$.
+For example, VeRA, freezes the matrices $$A$$ and $$B$$ after random initialization and shares them across layers.
+Instead, VeRA only trains diagonal scaling matrices $$\Lambda_d$$ and $$Lambda_b$$.

 LoRA-XS follows the same idea, but instead of initializing $$A$$ and $$B$$